Jobinjose01/Booking-App/README.md

 ## Setup

 ## .env Copy
-run the below commands from the root folder of the project using CLI
+Run the below commands from the `project_folder/src`  of the project using CLI

 `cp .env.example .env`

 ## Migrate the DB schema and Seed the tables

+Run the below commands from `project_folder/src`

 `docker-compose run --rm artisan migrate` `docker-compose run --rm artisan db:seed`